What is Malware?

 When executing a malware infiltration on a business, there exists the potential for a larger-scale attack.
 For an attacker, they want to get as much “bang for their buck” as possible, and the more devices they can access, the better.
 Most businesses have multiple devices connected to a central network.
 They may also share a central server, such as one that houses data or email services.
 If an attacker is able to get malware past an organization's defenses, it can affect all devices connected to the network.

 Another reason why businesses are often the target of choice for malware-armed criminals is the potential for profits.
 This is particularly true when it comes to ransomware.
-Malware attackers know that if a company’s operations are interrupted, each minute that goes by costs them money.
+Attackers know that if a company’s operations are interrupted, each minute that goes by costs them money.
 In the case of a ransomware attack, the business may be tempted to shell out the cash the attacker is asking for, simply because that expense is less than what they are losing as the attack progresses.

 In a larger company, these risks are multiplied because the attack surface is expanded, as are the opportunities.
 As the size of an organization goes up, so does the number of devices, users, servers, and other entry points for malware.
 The plethora of potential vulnerabilities often makes larger enterprises more attractive targets than smaller ones.